sa-concept-refactoring/doc/chapters/inlineConceptRequirement.typ

 ) <inline_concept_requirement_usage_in_vs_code>

 === Neovim
+The refactoring features can also be used within console applications like Neovim.
 @first_refactoring_usage_in_vim shows how the refactoring looks like before accepting it in Neovim.
 The cursor needs to be placed on the requires clause before triggering the listing of code actions.